Using Notes in Wispr Flow for iOS

 Siri Shortcuts

-Wispr Flow exposes the following Siri voice commands:
+Wispr Flow exposes six Siri Shortcuts:

 All shortcuts are available as soon as Wispr Flow is installed — no setup required.
 You can also add them to the Shortcuts app to customize their names or include them in automations.